DHP-stottepakke/pages/pages/dmp_supporting_info/support_01_about_dmp.md

 Name is written Given-name Sur-name; Eg. Niels Henrik Abel (eller skal det være invertert???)

-Institutional email addresses is proffered
+Institutional email addresses as contact email are preferred.

 [ORCIDs](https://orcid.org/) are important to correctly identify researchers, if contributors do not have an ORCID they can create one for free.